-Good Intentions Combined with Bad Execution.
+Good Intentions Bad Execution.

-Sally Bedell Smith relates this story and concludes that the Queen had good intentions combined with bad execution.
-What was missing was a thoughtful design.
-As a consequence, Diana stumbled her way through life in ways that proved tragic for herself and for her children.
+As Sally Bedell Smith notes in her book about Queen Elizabeth and Princess Diana, all parties had good intentions.
+What was missing was a thoughtful design of the intervention and excellence in execution.
+Diana stumbled her way through life as a Royal in ways that proved tragic for herself and for her children.
 (Bedell Smith, 2012).